Pond Construction Site

 The top of the dam should be 8′ wide for a depth less the 10′ and 12′ wide, going 20 to 25 feet deep.
 The slopes of dam side and grass side should be 3:1 minimum.
 4:1 on grass side will be easier to mow.
 The top of the dam should be at least 12” above the overflow pipe level to help prevent waves and floods from over flowing the dam. cross-section

-In pond construction terms this brings us to the mechanical spillway.
+1. In pond construction terms this brings us to the mechanical spillway.
 Known as the overflow pipe or trickle tube.
 This maintains the the normal water level of the pond.
 It permits regular overflow to escape with out using the flood or emergency spillway.
 The top of the overflow pipe should be six inches to one foot below the emergency spillway.
 Pipe size should permit that the level returns in 24 hours.
 The over flow pipe can be combine with a drain tube.
 Having a drain tube allows the pond to be drained to either make repair if a leak should occur or to remove undesirable fish populations.
-With any pipe going threw the dam the use of a anti seep collar should be placed 10 to 25 feet apart.
+With any pipe going through the dam the use of a anti seep collar should be placed 10 to 25 feet apart.
 Decide if you want a drain before starting the pond construction.

 Pond construction And The Spillway.